morganpurdy/100-day-challenge/README.md

 ## Days 68-70
 Lately I have gotten away from logging my coding but I have been keeping up with it!
 I have been going through more of the Codecademy lessons on Javascript.
 The other day I worked on arrays and loops.
 I think this fundamental explanation helped me in a different way than freecodecamp so that was nice reinforcement.
 Next up is iterator methods, starting with .forEach().
 Looking forward to continuing to plug away!

+## Day 72
+I think that's what day it is now?
+I haven't been great at keeping up with logging lately but I have at least (mostly) still been doing some coding.
+Today I worked on more iterators in the Codecademy javascript lessons.
+It got into minor troubleshooting of iterator documentation at the end so that was cool and a good skill to have, I'm sure.
+I feel kind of bad because I haven't been able to work on any of my personal projects lately, I've just been doing lessons.
+But they have fit better with my schedule.
+I am hoping in the next couple of days when I have more time I can take a deeper look at both my fake apartment page and the my personal portfolio page!